Kerala Ombudsman

 ■ Kerala Ombudsman for Local Self Government Institutions

-It is responsible for conducting detailed and general inquiries into allegations of corruption, maladministration or maladministration in the administration of local self-government institutions and their officials.
+Its headquarters is Trivandrum.
+Ombudsman was setup only for Local Self Government Institutions started functioning in the year 2000.
+This is a high powered quasi judicial body functioning at the state level.
+Ombudsman carry out investigations and look into the cases of mal administration, corruption, discrimination, partiality, dishonesty, unnecessary action, forced action, misuse of position against local governments in the state or the subsidiaries functioning under them.
 Initially, there was a 7-member Ombudsman.
 This became the condition for the appointment of a single-member Ombudsman through an amendment to the law.
 A former High Court Judge is appointed as the Ombudsman by the Governor on the advice of the Chief Minister.
 The term of the Ombudsman is three years.
+The first Ombudsman is Justice P.A.
+Mohamed.

 ■ Kerala Ombudsman for Co-operatives